tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

 .. image:: multi_website/multi_website04.png
   :align: center

-Odoo’s Multi-Websites opens up broad possibilities of diversification and customer segmentation for your business.
+CoquiAPPs’s Multi-Websites opens up broad possibilities of diversification and customer segmentation for your business.
 A multiplied audience and boosted revenue are now just a few clicks away!